simonfalconer1979/triage_website/PROMPTS.md

 Integrate Stripe Checkout into the app.
 After a successful payment:
 - Store the purchase in PostgreSQL with userId, amount, and sessionId
 - Trigger a webhook to create a license via LicenseSpring
+- Send an automatic email to the user with their license key and usage instructions
-- so add Stripe Customer Portal access from the dashboard for reoccuring billing and licence and entitlement changes - this should be a fully self-service portal
+- Add Stripe Customer Portal access from the dashboard for recurring billing and license/entitlement management - this should be a fully self-service portal
 ```

 ---